 - Belfast International

 Lyon as a city is very family-friendly no matter where you go!
-However, suppose you’re looking to spend a weekend in Lyon with kids near the Lyon must-see.
-In that case, the three best areas are: Vieux Lyon (the Old Town), La Presqu’île (the city centre), and Croix-Rousse, a village-like area of the city that used to be independent and has a more rustic feel.
+The three best areas to stay in Lyon with kids are are: Vieux Lyon (the Old Town), La Presqu’île (the city centre), and Croix-Rousse, a village-like area of the city that used to be independent and has a more rustic feel.

 Budget: The Warwick Reine Astrid – Lyon